lrusso/Emulatrix/README.md

 - To run a GameBoy ROM select a .GB file.

 - To run a GameBoy Color ROM select a .GBC file.

+- To run a GameBoy Advance ROM select a .GBA file.

 - To run a Sega Genesis ROM select a .BIN file.